Gas flare: Adverse health effects

-Flares release a cocktail of chemicals known to be harmful to human health, including benzene, particulates, nitrogen oxides, heavy metals, black carbon, and carbon monoxide.
+Flares release several different chemicals including: benzene, particulates, nitrogen oxides, heavy metals, black carbon, and carbon monoxide.
 Several of these pollutants correlate with preterm birth and reduced newborn birth weight.
-Pregnant women living near flaring natural gas and oil wells experienced a 50% greater premature birth rate.
+According to one study from 2020, pregnant women living near flaring natural gas and oil wells have reportedly experienced a 50% greater premature birth rate.
 Flares may emit methane and other volatile organic compounds as well as sulfur dioxide and other sulfur compounds, which are known to exacerbate asthma and other respiratory disease.

 A 2021 study found that a 1% increase in flared natural gas increases the respiratory-related hospitalization rate by 0.73%.